-Collective Commitments for our FKE Family (Students)
+Collective Commitments for Students

-As a member of the FKE family, we understand the importance of having an excellent school.
-In order to do our part, we will...
+As students of Grant Line Elementary, we understand the importance of having an excellent school.
+In order to do our part, we will:

-• Show pride and spirit in our school by participating in school and PTO activities.

-- Respect ourselves, others, and the property of the school. - Share our talents and skills with others so everyone can succeed. - Extend our hand in friendship and kindness towards all students. - Take responsibility for our own learning and actions. - Reach and work towards our personal best with a positive attitude. - Welcome new friends to our school with kindness and support.
+- Show pride and spirit in our school by participating in school activities. - Respect ourselves, others, and the property of the school. - Share our talents and skills with other students so everyone can succeed. - Extend our hand in friendship and kindness towards all students. - Take responsibility for our own learning and actions. - Reach and work towards our personal best with a positive attitude. - Welcome new friends to our school with kindness and support.